uviclibraries/html-css/act-2.md

 <img width=500px src="images/act-2/act2-1.png" alt="example HTML page in Sublime Text editor">

 5. In Submime Text, return to your `about.html` file.
-We are now going to break something to learn something important.
+We are now going to break something on purpose to learn a valuable lesson.
 6.